 Program details are found at our partner institution’s webpage.
 Students must meet with the program adviser in the UI Study Abroad office to discuss the procedures for Reciprocal exchange.
 Additional information and binders with comments from prior participants can also be consulted in our Resource Room.

 The Japanese Language Institute was established to bring visiting international students to campus while providing them a course of studies in Japanese language at various levels and/or Japan area studies taught in English.
-The area studies classes are also attended by NUFS students as part of their General Education program.
-Numerous planned activities, including language lounges and cultural and social gatherings, promote interaction with NUFS undergraduates.
+The top five countries represented among the international students are US, China, Australia, France and UK.
+The area studies classes can also be attended by Japanese NUFS students as part of their General Education program.
+Interaction with NUFS undergraduates is also promoted through planned activities, including language lounges and cultural and social gatherings.

 The city of Nagoya, completely rebuilt after the war, is noted for its comprehensive city planning projects.
 It is Japan's fourth largest city, home to industrial powerhouse Toyota, and capital of Aichi prefecture, located in the central Honshu region.
 Excellent air, road and rail services provide convenient access to all points.
 Its history dates back to the 17th century, when Tokugawa Ieyasu, the general who unified Japan, built a castle in Nagoya.

 Living options include single rooms at International House, NUFS' on campus dormitory where international and Japanese students mix.
 Housing in studio apartments in a private apartment house within walking distance from campus may also be available.